raulhsant/e-core-roles-service/README.md

 ## Testing the API

-After executing the project, if desired, it's possible to manually test the API either by using the server own swagger-ui page or by importing the collection from the `postman_collection.json` file in Postman.
+After executing the project, if desired, it's possible to manually test the API either by using the server's own swagger-ui page or by importing the collection from the `postman_collection.json` file in Postman.

 ## Improvements for Team or User Services

-I didn't use many of the provided services because I chose not to enrich my membership.
+I didn't use much of the provided services because I chose not to enrich my membership.
 Besides that, for the validation of the membership (the team exists and the user is a member of it), I saw that, if there is no team for the given id, the API returns 200 with "null".

 It would be better to return either a 404 or a 204, indicating that the team could not be found or there is no content to return.

-Another good improvement would be to add a little intelligence to the services and have an endpoint to check if a user is a member of a team.
+Another good improvement would be to add a little intelligence to the services with the implementation of an endpoint to check if a user is a member of a given team.